RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 - **Methodology scripts**: all scripts necessary to replicate the procedure step-by-step are numbered and their use is described in the following sections.
 - **Original result folders**: intermediate results of each step generated in the original execution are stored in the *original_results* folder, organized by step number.
 - **ChatGPT parameter analysis**: all materials related to the analysis of ChatGPT parameters for services extraction are available in *chatGPT_parameter_analysis* folder, along with a dedicated README.
 - **Datasets**:  the TOFU-R and BRASATO datasets, which are the outputs of steps 14 and 18 respectively, are also provided directly in the main folder for convenience (file *TOFU_R.csv* and file *BRASATO.CSV*).
+The fields of each dataset are described in files *BRASATO_fields.txt* and *TOFU_R_fields.txt*.

 The following sections describe each step in detail, allowing for full replication of the procedure used to create the TOFU-R and BRASATO datasets.